FBI (TV series): Casting

-On March 1, 2018, Zeeko Zaki was cast as Omar Adom.
+On March 1, 2018, Zeeko Zaki was cast as OA.
 A week later, Jeremy Sisto was cast as Jubal, including Ebonée Noel also cast as Kristin.
-Before the end of the month, Missy Peregrym had joined the cast as Maggie.
+A week later, Missy Peregrym was cast as Maggie.
 The FBI Special Agent in Charge in the first episode ("Pilot") was Ellen Solberg, played by Connie Nielsen.
-On May 16, 2018, the day of scheduling the series for fall 2018, Nielsen was announced to have left the series for undisclosed reasons.
+On May 16, 2018, the day of scheduling the series for fall 2018, Nielsen was announced to leave the series for undisclosed reasons.

 On July 13, 2018, Sela Ward was cast in the second episode as Dana Mosier who fulfills a similar role to Connie Nielsen who was in the first episode.
 During the season finale, it was indicated that Ward would be departing the series after the first season.
 On July 9, 2019, Alana de la Garza—who played Isobel Castille in a guest appearance in the first season—was promoted to the main cast for the second season; she also recurs on the spin-off series FBI: Most Wanted.

 On August 6, 2019, John Boyd was cast as Special Agent Stuart Scola, Kristin's new partner in the field, in a recurring role with the option to be promoted to regular at a later date.
 Boyd was promoted to regular on October 7, 2019.
-On August 28, 2020, Katherine Renee Turner was cast as a series regular for the third season.
-On April 20, 2022, it was announced that Shantel VanSanten would return as Special Agent Nina Chase in a recurring role, while Peregrym went inactive for her maternity leave.
-On August 19, 2024, Lisette Olivera joined the cast as a new series regular for the seventh while Kane is set to exit in the seventh season.
+On August 28, 2020, Katherine Renee Kane and Kathleen Munroe were cast as series regulars for the third season.
+On April 20, 2022, it was announced that Shantel VanSanten would return as Special Agent Nina Chase in a recurring role.
+On August 19, 2024, Lisette Olivera joined the cast as a new series regular for the seventh while Kane exited in the seventh season.
 On January 21, 2025, Emily Alabi joined the cast for season seven.
 On July 14, 2025, Juliana Aidén Martinez was cast as a series regular for the eighth season.

 Broadcast and release

 The series premiered on CBS in the United States on September 25, 2018.
 The first two seasons aired on Tuesdays at 9:00 p.m. after NCIS.
 After NCIS moved to Mondays during the 2021–22 U.S. television season, the series moved up to 8:00 p.m. with the launch of its second spin-off FBI: International.
 The show moved to Mondays at 9:00 p.m.
 EST/8 p.m.
 CST beginning in fall 2025.

+In the UK and Republic of Ireland, new episodes of FBI begin airing usually on a Thursday night at 9pm.
+With FBI Season 8 having concluded, CIA Season 1 began airing in FBI's original time slot, beginning on Thursday July 23 at 9pm.

 Syndication

-As of November 2025, The show currently airs reruns on Ion Television, Pop, and TNT.
+As of November 2025, the show currently airs reruns on Ion Television, Pop, and TNT.
 It entered broadcast syndication debut on September 9, 2024, and on MyNetworkTV airing Saturdays 8:00 pm & 9:00 pm, in the United States.
 The full series is available on Paramount+.